Introduction from the Chair

 - Analysis and Research – provides high quality research and analysis services to underpin the UCAS business and meet the needs of our customers.

-- Finance and Corporate Services – encompasses financial planning and accounting, facilities and building management, procurement, corporate governance and performance, organisational development, and legal and compliance.
+- Finance and Corporate Services – encompasses financial planning and accounting, facilities and building management, procurement, corporate governance and performance, and legal and compliance.

 - Information Technology (IT) – is responsible for the IT backbone which supports the UCAS business model.